gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 ==== Method Body

-Next the body of the method must be `null`, the code for this can be found in @overriding-body.
+For each overriding method, it's body cannot be empty or `null`, the code for this can be found in @overriding-body.
 Retrieve the body of the method using the `:body` property value.
 After the body is returned, check the body is not null by using a `fails`.

 #linebreak()
 #figure(